 Emissions from energy and the industry increased from 98 Mton in 2000 to 101 Mton in 2016 (according to provisional data).
 This growth is mainly due to developments in the energy sector, where the use of coal for power production has been increasing.
 However, this figure is expected to fall again due to the closure of coal-fired power plants in the coming years and the increase of power production from renewable sources (see figure 5.3a and figure 5.3b).
 In addition, the capacity to interconnect with neighbouring countries (such as Germany) is increasing, which improves the exchange of renewable power between countries.
-This development also contributes to a reduced need for conventional power production.
-After 2023, the Netherlands is expected to become a net exporter of electricity.
-By 2025, more than half of the power production is expected to come from renewable sources.
-This figure may increase to two thirds by 2030, evn though it is assumed that no new SDE+ subsidies will be granted in future for the cocombustion of biomass in power plants.
+This development also contributes to a reduced need for conventional power production is expected to come from renewable sources.
+This figure may increase to two thirds by 2030, evn though it is assumed that no new SDE+ subsidies will be granted in future for the co-combustion of biomass in power plants.
 CO2 emissions from power production are expected to fall from 69 Mton CO2 in 2016 to 51 Mton CO2 by 2020 (both WEM and WAM).
 Due to the increasing production of renewable energy, most notably from wind and solar, emissions are expected to decline further to 43 Mton CO2 by 2030 (both WEM and WAM).